 Many manufacturers void their warranties if the panels are not properly installed by a licensed professional.
 So if you’re buying solar panels at Home Depot and plan to install them yourself, read the fine print.

 #2.
 Disqualified from Incentives

-In Maryland, many solar tax credits and rebates are only available for installations completed by licensed contractors.
+In Maryland, DC, many solar tax credits and rebates are only available for installations completed by licensed contractors.
 If you’re hoping to keep installation costs down, you’re better off avoiding do-it-yourself (DIY) solar panels altogether.

 #3.
 No Grid Connectivity